den-materials/how-to-learn/README.md

     - [JS Functions](https://www.w3schools.com/js/js_functions.asp)
     - [JS Callbacks Explained with Minions (sorry)](https://medium.freecodecamp.com/javascript-callbacks-explained-using-minions-da272f4d9bcd)
 2. Look back at your classes.
 Most of the answers have been covered in previous lessons.

+## This is taking too long.

+Unfortunately, a certain ammount of time is needed to get good at development - you will have to fail many times to start succeeding.
+Try to not look at the time you spend fixing bugs as a "waste" - it is a neccessary step in learning.

 ## I'm still stuck.